 - colon or rectal tumors

-Pregnant women may poop less often than normal or have a hard time pooping, especially during the last months of pregnancy.
-Women may also have a harder time pooping for a few months after giving birth.
+Pregnant people may poop less often than usual, especially during the last months of pregnancy.
+People may also have a harder time pooping for a few months after giving birth.

 This is because pregnancy causes changes in the gastrointestinal tract that predispose constipation.
 These changes include:

 - higher progesterone levels and lower motilin levels, which increases bowel transit time by relaxing intestinal muscles